lselector/ai/RAG/README.md

 ### RAG demo files

+#### demo for website:
+- step_1_rag_multi_models
+- no preload
+- upload one or several files
+- checkbox to make response strictly based only on retrieved data
+- change LLM on the fly while keeping the chat history
+- test on computer and smartphone, make it look nice make step_1_rag_multi_models/README.md file with description and screenshots
+- record video demo fro eais.ai website

+-------------------------------------<br>
 #### Advanced RAG.
 We divide it into main steps:

    1. process documents and popualte vector database (including tags and other metadata)